Violarite: Paragenesis

 Violarite is also reported to be produced in low-temperature metamorphism of primary sulfides, though this is an unusual paragenetic indicator for the mineral.

-Continued oxidation of violarite leads to replacement by goethite and formation of a gossanous boxwork, with nickel tending to remain as impurities within the goethite or haematite, or rarely as carbonate minerals.
+Continued oxidation of violarite leads to replacement by goethite and formation of a gossaniferous boxwork, with nickel tending to remain as impurities within the goethite or haematite, or rarely as carbonate minerals.

 Occurrence

 Violarite is reported widely from the oxidised regolith above primary nickel sulfide ore systems worldwide.
 It is of particular note from the Mount Keith dunite body, Western Australia, where it forms an important ore mineral.

 It is also reported from open cast mines around the Kambalda Dome, and Widgiemooltha Dome, in association with polydymite, gaspeite, widgiemoolthalite and hellyerite, among other supergene nickel minerals.

 Economic importance

 Violarite is an important transitional ore in many nickel sulfide mines, as it has increased nickel tenor (Ni% as a total of sulfide) and occupies a position within the mineralised profile where it must be extracted to pay for development down to the most valuable fresh mineralisation.

 Violarite mineralisation requires different metallurgy to primary nickel sulfides, due to the different nature of its gangue and its flotation properties.
 This may require additional treatment and processing, so in some cases low-grade violarite mineralisation is considered refractory ore.